-The Michael and Anne Greenwood School of Music will be a premier music education facility that harnesses the synergy of research, talent and incomparable hands-on learning experiences available only at Oklahoma State University.
-The building is set to open in 2021 thanks to lead donors Michael and Anne Greenwood.
+The Michael and Anne Greenwood School of Music is a premier music education facility that harnesses the synergy of research, talent and incomparable hands-on learning experiences available only at Oklahoma State University.
+The building opened in 2021 thanks to lead donors Michael and Anne Greenwood.

 When you support the Greenwood School of Music, you help shape the future for Oklahoma State University.
 By contributing to the fund(s) below, you make our future brighter orange!